BlueBrain/nexus-forge/docs/source/interaction.rst

    search(*filters, **params) -> List[Resource] # a cross_bucket param can be used to enable cross buket search (True) or not (False) sparql(query: str) -> List[Resource]
    download(data: Union[Resource, List[Resource]], follow: str, path: str, overwrite: bool = False) -> None

+When the 'cross_bucket=True' param is used in forge.search, then it can be complemented with a 'bucket=<str>' param to filter the bucket to search in.

 Versioning
 ----------